1 min read

 Different agencies serve different use cases.
 Define whether you need appointment setting, full-funnel support, or ABM.
 Choose the provider that fits your stage, not just your budget.

-You should know exactly what your outsourced team is doing daily.
-The right partner will provide CRM access, weekly updates, and activity-level transparency that maps cleanly to your sales process.
-Without that, you’re just buying activity without accountability.
+It is reasonable to expect clear visibility into what your outsourced team is doing each day.
+The right partner will give you CRM access, regular weekly updates, and activity-level transparency that aligns smoothly with your sales process.
+Without that level of insight, it can feel like you are paying for activity without knowing the real impact.

 Never skip this step.
 Speak to active clients, not just past ones.
 Ask how the agency handles onboarding, lead quality, pivots, and communication.
 The best agencies will encourage this.
 They know their clients will vouch for them.
 This step protects you from misaligned expectations and gives you insight into how the agency performs beyond the sales pitch.